PolyhedronStudio/Polyhedron-Engine/README.md

 system.

 **Nail & Crescent** has introduced the following changes and features:
-    - Own custom BSP tooling based on the **qbism v220** toolset.
-Can be found [here](https://github.com/WatIsDeze/widtools/)
+- Own custom [BSP tooling](https://github.com/WatIsDeze/widtools/) based on the **qbism v220** toolset.
 - Client Game DLL interface.
 This allows for mods to have control over client side effects, something normally not possible in vanilla Quake 2.
 - OpenAL Audio support.
 Such as underwater effects.
 - Entities and player positions are networked using full floating point precision.
 No more drunk feeling due to entity positions being networked as shorts.
 - Larger world boundary limits, break free of the 4096x4096x4096 boundaries.
 - Shared player move code.
 The client game dll, and server game dll both share the player move code now.
 This allows for mods to implement custom movement.
 - Highly restructured game code.

 Here is a list of plans for the technology behind **Nail & Crescent**.
 Note that not all might make it in the end.:
 - Adjust BSP format to use ints instead of shorts, so we can extend its limits.
 - Add a material system, let Trenchbroom and the BSP tools support this.
     - Will also contain a converter for the .csv file which is currently in use as the material database.
 - Implement libRmlUI and use it for the HUD, Console, MainMenu, and in-game menus.
 - Skeletal Animation support.
 - Player Movement AI (A proof of concept can be found in [this](https://github.com/WatIsDeze/Nail-Crescent/tree/AI-PMove) branch)
     - Adding a Schedule, Task, and Waypoint system should greatly improve the proof of concept and bring it to decent modern standards.
 - Replace trace code by a physics library, ultimately improving collision detection overall and allowing for the option of several physics entities.
     - This retains the actual Player Movement code as always and should not influence the gameplay negatively.
 In fact, it's not wished for.
 - Add RESTIR to the RTX renderer, hereby greatly reducing noise and making typical scenes with torches a reality.

 ## License